wenbinhuang9/play-with-mathmatics/probability-and-statistics/propability.md

 Actually, conditional probability can be very well used to express the probabilistic reasoning.

-P(X|Y), we can interpret this to be that if Y observed, what is the probability of X, if we know the fact Y, what is the probability of X, or if we know the evidence of Y, what is the probability of Y.
+P(X|Y), we can interpret this to be that if Y observed, what is the probability of X, if we know the fact Y, what is the probability of X, or if we know the evidence of Y, what is the probability of X.

-So conditional probability is widely used in the life.
+So conditional probability is widely used in the life, it can be used to reason.
+Actually, when we observe y, we can make a decision about X by getting the distribution of P(X|y).

 Here is the defintion of conditional probablility.

 P(X | Y) = P(XY)/P(Y)

 If X and Y are independent we can get P(X|Y) = P(X), right now we can interpret what is independent.
 Even though we observe Y, P(X) is still unchanged.
 So the information of Y we get can not influence the P(X), so X and Y is independent.
+We can also get insight about the independent from the perspective of division.

+If we let k =  P(X|y)/P(X), if k is closed to 1, which means X, Y is closed to independent. if k is going to a very big number , which means X and Y is related, in other words, the happenning of Y will lead to the happening of X.If k is closed to 0, which means the happening Y leads to the disperance of X.

 Actually, the definition of conditional probability is very interesting.